Overview

 History

-The story begins with Colonel William Hall‑Walker, a wealthy Scotsman who bought the Tully estate in 1900.
-Between 1906‑1910 he commissioned Japanese craftsman Tassa Eida and his son Minoru to create a series of Japanese‑style gardens that would symbolise the “Life of Man”.
-After the estate was handed to the Irish nation in 1915, the gardens fell into neglect until the Irish National Stud Company was incorporated on 11 April 1946 under the National Stud Act, 1945.
-The following year a horticultural supervisor revived the Japanese Gardens, and the stud farm itself became the centre of Ireland’s modern thoroughbred breeding programme.
+Colonel William Hall-Walker purchased the Tully estate in 1900.
+Between 1906 and 1910, he brought Japanese craftsman Tassa Eida and his son Minoru to Ireland to design a series of gardens symbolising the “Life of Man”.
+The estate was transferred to the Irish nation in 1915, but the gardens declined without upkeep.
+The Irish National Stud Company was incorporated on 11 April 1946 under the National Stud Act, 1945.
+A horticultural supervisor restored the Japanese Gardens the following year, and the farm quickly became the centre of Ireland’s modern thoroughbred breeding programme.
+The Stud’s national status was reinforced in May 2011 when Queen Elizabeth II visited, unveiling a commemorative statue and meeting with trainers and jockeys.

 What to See & Do